Hiawatha, Iowa: Police department

 The Hiawatha Police Department is located in the lower level of the City Hall building.
 The department has 14 full-time sworn officers, two reserve police officers and special agent “Reso”, a K-9 unit.
 Special Agent "Mod" retired from the police department on March 21, 2012.
 Mod died on August 28, 2013.
 The Police Department's campus was expanded with the Public Safety Training & Support facility in May 2021.
 Its year-long construction cost $999,000 and the building ultimately takes up 7,200-square-feet.

 Fire department

-The Hiawatha Fire Department is located at 60 10th Avenue; Hiawatha, Iowa 52233.
+The Hiawatha Fire Department Station 1 is located at 60 10th Avenue; Hiawatha, Iowa 52233.
+Hiawatha Station 2 is located at 1550 Stamy Rd, Hiawatha, IA 52233.
+Station 2 opened in 2024 in order to cover the northern portion of the city.
 The department's personnel consist of a combination of paid and volunteer firefighters.
 The Hiawatha Fire Department has the only fire-based ambulance service in Linn County.
 HFD runs approximately 2,500 fire and EMS calls per year.
 In addition to these services, HFD has a contract with Mercy Medical Center - Cedar Rapids to transport patients from the Mercy Hiawatha Emergency Department to the Mercy Cedar Rapids main campus.